Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

  ## Dedicated servers
 - [Game Boy Camera Club Discord](https://disboard.org/fr/server/568464159050694666) (about 1k+ users), a server for Game Boy Camera enthusiasts to share photos, tips and tricks, as well as Game Boy Camera projects and mods.

-**Warning: Discord is a privacy nightmare.** Moderators have disproportionate control over your data on this platform, like locking your own threads in read-only mode.
-There is no way to mass delete messages for a user wanting to leave.
-To play it safe, consider that you loose any right (including the right to be forgotten) with anything you publish there.

 - [Game Boy Camera Club Telegram](https://t.me/gameboycamera) (about 100+ users), the Gameboy Camera lair for Hackers and Enthusiasts.

  ## Interesting articles/sites